josephvano/dotfiles/README.md

     mklink /d vimfiles $HOME/dotfiles/vim/.vim
     mklink .vimrc $HOME/dotfiles/vim/.vimrc

+### Plugin requirements

+#### Ack

+I installed Perl on my machine and Ack

+    cpan App::Ack

+#### CoffeeScript
+I have nodejs on my machine with npm (node package manager) and just installed CoffeeScript package

+**Sparkup**

+Couldn't get pathogen to detect and install plugin.
+I just had to do the manual way of copying _html_ folder to the _ftplugin_ folder.

+Another caveat is I have python 2.5 on my machine.
+I tried it with Python 3.x and it was not working correctly.

 ### How I got there
 1. Rename your **_vimrc** to **.vimrc**
 2. Rename your **vimfiles** to **.vim**